kinsleykajiva/Janus-gateway-landlord-Web-app/README.md

 - can update websockets configs
 - can restart Janus Gateway Server
 - can open Demos from instance-ip-address:3200/echotest.html for example http://localhost:3200/echotest.html  or http://0.0.0.0:3200/echotest.html  or domain.com:3200/echotest.html , you can enforce http or https access also , depending on the networking on your clouding setup you can do away with the port in the address example from https://domain.com:3200/echotest.html to https://domain.com/echotest.html
+- can Janus store events to this app as a server, so far can save to MongoDB .
+Pass MongoDB arguments `` mongoPORT=27017 mongoHOST=localhost mongoPASSWORD=rootuser mongoUSERNAME=root mongoNAME=landlord ``  . mongoPORT - is the database port , mongoHOST - host adddress , mongoPASSWORD- database password , mongoUSERNAME - username , mongoNAME - database name .
+-

 Remember to always run the app as Admin!